-The writing appeared to be on the wall when The Guardian reported Wolfsburg were looking to terminate Bendtner's contract in March and the training ground ban moved that prospect a step closer.
+The Guardian reported that Wolfsburg are looking to terminate Bendtner's contract and the training ground ban must be one step closer to making this happen.

 "We have attempted to hold talks with his advisers and have discussed a solution.
-I think that there will be a decision soon," Allofs told Bild that month.
+I think that there will be a decision soon," Allofs told Bild.

 "We have decided that he does not have to come in for now.
 The fact that he has been training on his own recently was not something we wanted to carry on."